By Mehmet Kurtkaya, Published on November 6, 2018, Updated April 20, 2019

 From Middle English cou, cu, from Old English cu (“cow”), from Proto-Germanic *kuz (“cow”), from Proto-Indo-European *g??ws (“cow”).
 Cognate with Sanskrit ?? (go), Ancient Greek ß??? (boûs), Persian ???? (gav)), Proto-Slavic *govedo (Serbo-Croatian govedo), Scots coo (“cow”), North Frisian ko, kø (“cow”), West Frisian ko (“cow”), Dutch koe (“cow”), Low German Koh, Koo, Kau (“cow”), German Kuh (“cow”), Swedish ko (“cow”), Norwegian ku (“cow”), Icelandic kyr (“cow”), Latin bos (“ox, bull, cow”), Armenian ??? (kov, “cow”).

-Cow derives from Sumerian word for Ox, Gu, but for some languages like English "Ağ" is added instead of "Us", hence "kuağ" > "cow".
-Note: I have shown that the w sound derive from uğ/ağ: Water, Father, and Mother: Indo-European Languages derive from Turkish
+Cow derives from Sumerian word for Ox, Gu: for some languages like English "Ağ" is added instead of "Us", hence "guağ" > "cow".
+Note: I have shown that the w sound derives from uğa/ağu: Water, Father, and Mother: Indo-European Languages derive from Turkish

 Sumerian divine bull Gugalanna, Marduk, Sankskrit Bull God Nandi, Egyptian Hapis - Ankh / ApisMarduk was a Sumerian deity and patron god of Babylon and means Solar Calf.
-It is written as "amar utu.k" but this is a late Afroasiatic spelling.
+In Wikipedia, it is written as "amar utu.k" but this is a late Afroasiatic spelling.

 The Sumerian spelling would be syllabic, hence: "amar.ut.uk" and would mean Calf + Sun + Lineage.
 And "uk" is derived from "ug" (Uğ) and mean the same. ğ > g > k change is very well known.
-Note also the first vowel "a" is dropped.
+Note also the first vowel "a" is dropped in the derivation of Marduk.

 Making this distinction is of critical importance for the correct understanding of history and ancient languages.
 The word is known to be Sumerian but a standalone consonant "k" is used which does not make sense in Sumerian!
 On the other hand using Sumerian spelling, both of these syllables "Ut" and "Uk" makes sense!
 And this applies to many other Sumerian words that needs correcting!